boringops-hq/boringops-hq.github.io/index.md

 - **Discipline**: Enforce consistency, standards, and stewardship.
 - **Principle**: Recognize that innovation thrives when the foundation is solid.

-This is the unglamorous ground that makes everything else possible.
+This is the steady ground that makes progress possible.

 We call it **BoringOps**.